chkifa/nd081-c1-provisioning-microsoft-azure-vms-project-starter/WRITEUP.md

 To choose to pass the vm the following points must be considered:

-*If the application is excessively demanding in terms of performance, it is necessary to switch to the VM, *If access to the application must be ensured with a greater level of availability, the choice of the VM makes sense here *If the storage of files (such as images on the current application) and database data requires more in terms of storage, switching to the VM is less expensive in the long term than the service app
+*If the application is excessively demanding in terms of performance, it is necessary to switch to the VM,

+*If access to the application must be ensured with a greater level of availability, the choice of the VM makes sense here.

+*If the storage of files (such as images on the current application) and database data requires more in terms of storage, switching to the VM is less expensive in the long term than the service app